microsoft/fluentui/packages/react-image/MIGRATION.md

 ### className

-_This property suffered no changes and can be left as is._
+_This property has not changed and can be left as is._

 ### fluid